c-eee-devops/docker-zimbra-9.0.0-c-eee/README.md

 ### Transport Security (TLS)

 - By default Zimbra generates a self-signed certificate for TLS.
 As self-signed certificates are not trusted web browsers will complain about it.
-To use a certificate issued by a trusted certification authority (CA)

-- You can tell the container to set it in by providing the private key at `/data/app/tls/zimbra.key` and the certificate at `/data/app/tls/zimbra.crt`.
+-   To use a certificate issued by a trusted certification authority (CA),  you can tell the container to set it in by providing the private key at `/data/app/tls/zimbra.key` and the certificate at `/data/app/tls/zimbra.crt`.

 - The container keeps track of changes to the certificate file and re-configures Zimbra, if necessary.